threefoldtech/tfchain/docs/misc/adding_validators.md

 #### 2.1.2 Install & Configure Network Time Protocol (NTP) Client

 NTP is a networking protocol designed to synchronize the clocks of computers over a network.
 NTP allows you to synchronize the clocks of all the systems within the network.
-Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.
+Currently, it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.
 You can check whether you have the NTP client by running:

 If you are using Ubuntu 18.04 / 19.04, NTP Client should be installed by default.